cfcosta/nightvim/README.md

 # NightVim

-NightVim is a simple plugin manager solution for [Neovim](https://neovim.io), offering a similar interface to [lazy.nvim](https://github.com/folke/lazy.nvim) in Nix, and allowing to use flake inputs to manage dependencies, as well as some simple boilerplate code to simplify configuration.
+NightVim is a home-manager module to manager plugins for [Neovim](https://github.io), offering a similar interface to [lazy.nvim](https://github.com/folke/lazy.nvim) in Nix, and allowing to use flake inputs to manage dependencies, as well as some simple boilerplate code to simplify configuration.

 ## Requirements

 - Nix
+- Neovim

 ## Testing